Living and Studying

 Registrations and cancellations

-In order to make sure that optional courses are accessible for all students, the groups are divided into the following subgroups: all students, Erasmus+ students, international students and waiting list.
 There is a limited number of seats reserved for each subgroup, so please make sure to select the correct subgroup when registering for courses.
 We will be checking all registrations for optional courses and if you select the wrong subgroup, you will be placed on the waiting list instead.
+If the waiting list is full, you will be removed entirely.

 NB!
-Please keep in mind that attending classes without a registration to participate in the course is not allowed.
+Please keep in mind that attending classes without a registration is not allowed.

-According to our regulations, it is not possible to cancel registrations for compulsory courses.
-You may cancel registrations for elective and optional courses up to three days after the first class has taken place.
+Generally you may cancel registrations for optional courses up to 3 days after the first class has taken place.
+In case of intensive courses that take place over 1-2 weeks, cancelling registrations is only possible until Thursday of the week before the course starts.
 Please keep in mind that it is not possible to cancel registrations after that.
 If you are no longer able to cancel a registration and do not participate in the course, you will get a “no appearance” mark, but it will not affect your average grade.

 Applications and certificates